MSSM Higgs Boson Searches at the LHC: Benchmark Scenarios after the Discovery of a Higgs-like Particle: Introduction

 \section{Introduction}

 Elucidating the mechanism that controls electroweak symmetry breaking (EWSB) is one of the main tasks of the LHC.
 The spectacular discovery of a Higgs-like particle with a mass around $125$--$126 \gev$, announced by the ATLAS and CMS experiments~\cite{ATLASdiscovery,CMSdiscovery}, marks a milestone of an effort that has been ongoing for almost half a century and opens a new era of particle physics.
 Both experiments reported a clear excess in the two photon channel as well as in the $ZZ^{(*)}$ channel, whereas the analyses in other channels have a lower mass resolution and are, at present, less significant.
 The measured mass varies somewhat between the different channels, and between the two experiments.
 We shall use the average value $\MH^{\mathrm{obs}} = \mass \pm 1\gev$ in the following discussion.
 The combined sensitivity in each of the experiments reaches more than $ 5 \si$.
-The central value for the observed rate in the $\ga\ga$ channel is above the expectation for a SM Higgs boson both for ATLAS and CMS.
-Although the statistical significance of this possible deviation from the SM prediction is not yet sufficient to draw any definite conclusion, if confirmed by future data it could be the first indication of a non-SM nature of the new state, and of possible new physics at the weak scale.
+The central value for the observed rate in the $\ga\ga$ channel is above the expectation for a SM Higgs boson in ATLAS results \cite{ATLASgaga}, whereas CMS measures a lower rate \cite{CMSgaga}.
+Although the statistical significance of possible deviations from the SM prediction is not yet sufficient to draw any definite conclusion, a confirmed deviation in the $\ga\ga$ channel with more data could be the first indication of a non-SM nature of the new state, and of possible new physics at the weak scale.

 Among the most studied candidate theories for EWSB in the literature are the Higgs mechanism within the Standard Model (SM)~\cite{sm} and the Minimal Supersymmetric Standard Model (MSSM)~\cite{mssm}.
 Contrary to the SM, two Higgs doublets are required in the MSSM, resulting in five physical Higgs boson degrees of freedom.
 At lowest order, where the MSSM Higgs sector is $\cp$-conserving, the five physical states are the light and heavy $\cp$-even Higgs bosons, $h$ and $H$, the $\cp$-odd Higgs boson, $A$, and the charged Higgs boson pair, $H^\pm$.
 The Higgs sector of the MSSM can be specified at lowest order in terms of the $Z$ boson mass, $\MZ$, the $\cp$-odd Higgs mass, $\MA$ (or the charged Higgs mass, $\MHp$), and $\tb \equiv v_2/v_1$, the ratio of the two Higgs vacuum expectation values.
 The masses of the $\cp$-even neutral Higgs bosons and the charged Higgs boson can be calculated, including higher-order corrections, in terms of the other MSSM parameters~\cite{MHreviews,PomssmRep}.
 An upper bound for the mass of the lightest MSSM Higgs boson of $\Mh\lesssim 135 \gev$ was obtained~\cite{mhiggsAEC}, and the remaining theoretical uncertainty in the calculation of $\Mh$, from unknown higher-order corrections, was estimated to be up to $3 \gev$, depending on the parameter region.